Orlando Arcia Player Props: Braves vs. Angels

 Angels Pitching Rankings

+- Sandoval (6-7) takes the mound for the Angels in his 19th start of the season.
+He's put together a 4.22 ERA in 98 2/3 innings pitched, with 81 strikeouts.

-- The righty's most recent appearance was on Tuesday against the Detroit Tigers, when he threw five innings, surrendering two earned runs while giving up seven hits.
+- In his most recent outing on Thursday against the Detroit Tigers, the left-hander tossed five innings, allowing two earned runs while surrendering five hits.

-- The 27-year-old has put up an ERA of 4.46, with 9.7 strikeouts per nine innings, in 16 games this season.
-Opponents are batting .245 against him.
+- The 26-year-old has an ERA of 4.22, with 7.4 strikeouts per nine innings, in 18 games this season.
+Opponents have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.